-English 1A, Fall 2013, Course Schedule
+English 1A, Fall 2014, Course Schedule (subject to change)

 Reading assignments must be completed by the day they are listed!

 SLO = Student Learning Outcome; EW = Everyday Writer; PCW = Patterns for College Writing

 ALWAYS bring The Everyday Writer and Patterns for College Writing to class, along with any books/handouts from which reading is assigned for the day!
+If there is a change in schedule, I shall inform you in a timely fashion.